How Much Compensation Can I Claim For A Tesco Accident?

 This takes you to the NHS condition, symptom, and treatment checker.
 Here you will be able to diagnose your condition and find useful information on how to treat it.

-This link is useful because it helps businesses to take the necessary steps to reduce the risk associated with smooth floors in supermarkets.
+This link on the HSE website provides advice to businesses on how to take the necessary steps to reduce the risk associated with smooth floors in supermarkets.